approov/quickstart-android-java-okhttp/API-PROTECTION.md

 ```
 Approov tokens will then be added automatically to any requests to that domain (using the `Approov-Token` header, by default).

-Note that this will also add a public key certicate pin for connections to the domain to ensure that no Man-in-the-Middle attacks on your app's communication are possible.
-Please read [Managing Pins](https://approov.io/docs/latest/approov-usage-documentation/#public-key-pinning-configuration) to understand this in more detail.
+Note that this will use [Managed Trust Roots](https://approov.io/docs/latest/approov-usage-documentation/#managed-trust-roots) to ensure that no Man-in-the-Middle attacks on your app's communication are possible.

 > **NOTE:** By default a symmetric account key is used to sign the Approov token (HS256 algorithm), so that all API domains will share the same signing secret.
 Alternatively, it is possible to use a [keyset key](https://approov.io/docs/latest/approov-usage-documentation/#managing-key-sets) which may differ for each API domain and for which a wide range of different signing algorithms and key types are available.
 This requires you to first [add a new key](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-new-key), and then specify it when [adding each API domain](https://approov.io/docs/latest/approov-usage-documentation/#keyset-key-api-addition).
 Note that this will impact how you verify the token on your API backend.